 Language and Culture in Salvador, Brazil

-- Study Portuguese at the beginner to advanced level
+- Study Portuguese at the intermediate or advanced level

 - Live with a Brazilian host family and learn about Brazilian culture

-- Summer program for undergraduate and graduate students
+- FLAS-eligible summer program for undergraduate and graduate students

 Students will study Portuguese at the beginning, intermediate, or advanced level and focus on the culture of Salvador’s African heritage.
 Students will live with a Brazilian host family and have a unique opportunity to learn about Brazil and improve their Portuguese language skills.

-Six hours of academic credit are granted by the University of Kansas upon successful completion of the program.
+Nine hours of academic credit are granted by the University of Kansas upon successful completion of the program.
+The program is FLAS eligible.

 Graduates: PORT 612 and PORT 780